tsnuk/trade-AId-multimodal-transformer/README.md

 - **Single Modality**: Combine similar data sources (e.g., multiple stock tickers) to learn general patterns
 - **Separate Modalities**: Use for fundamentally different data types (e.g., prices vs. sentiment) with explicit cross-modal attention

+**File Caching System**: The system includes automatic file caching to optimize performance when the same data files are accessed multiple times during processing.
+Files are cached in memory after first load, eliminating redundant disk reads.
+The cache is automatically cleared after data preparation completes to free memory before training begins.

 ### Data Splitting Methods

 The system supports two methods for splitting the loaded data into training and validation sets.
 These methods are configured in the `data_splitting` section of the `config.yaml` file: